Dads, Grads and the Road Ahead

 I do have to give you future interns a warning: you are going to have to do the work that nobody wants to do.
 My advice is to not see this as a negative, but as a positive.
 This is the opportunity to show your character to everyone, to demonstrate that you are good at what you do and that you’re reliable.
 This can make or break the outcome of the internship on both ends.

 Mann’s internship program has been a great way to find young professionals that will carry on the legacy of the hard-working people that make our company great – people like my father.
 This year alone, we have hired four interns to full-time status.
 I was lucky enough to be one of them, and am now officially a Marketing Assistant.

-As I walked across the stage at graduation a few weeks ago, I did’t feel lost anymore.
-Officially on the Mann’s Marketing team, I know that a lot of opportunity and great things are to come, and I’m excited for what’s ahead.
+As I walked across the stage at graduation a few weeks ago, I didn’t feel lost anymore.
+Officially on the Mann’s marketing team, I know that a lot of opportunity and great things are to come, and I’m excited for what’s ahead.